Updated January 30th, 2023

 Best Windsurf Sail Rig For Use On A WindSUP Board

-The Bic Nova windsurfing rig is a great entry level package that includes all the pieces to make a windsurfing sail rig.
-Note: It does not include an uphaul which is also needed to be able to pick the sail up out of the water.
-It is available in several sizes from 4.0 meters to 6.0 meters.
+The Staboard SUP Compact Rig is a great entry level package that includes all the pieces to make a windsurfing sail rig.
+It is available in several sizes from 4.5 meters to 6.5 meters.
 It includes an entry level dacron sail which will be fine for low to medium wind days.
-The components in the package can grow with you as you buy a higher performance sail.
+It breaks down into an easy to transport and store package that goes great with an inflatable board